azenla/MacHack/README.md

 Usage: networksetup -switchtolocation <location name>
     Make the specified location the current location.

-Usage: networksetup -listalluserprofiles
-    Display the names of all of the user profiles.

-Usage: networksetup -listloginprofiles <service name>
-    Display the names of the loginwindow profiles for the specified service.

-Usage: networksetup -enablesystemprofile <service name> <on off>
-    Enables or disables the system profile for the specified service.

-Usage: networksetup -enableloginprofile <service name> <profile name> <on off>
-    Enables or disables the specified loginwindow profile for the specified service.

-Usage: networksetup -enableuserprofile <profile name> <on off>
-    Enables or disables the specified user profile.

-Usage: networksetup -import8021xProfiles <service name> <file path>
-    Imports the 802.1x profiles for the specified service.

-Usage: networksetup -export8021xProfiles <service name> <file path> <include keychain items: yes no>
-    Exports all of the profiles for the specified service.
-    If the last parameter is yes, it will include the items from the keychain.

-Usage: networksetup -export8021xUserProfiles <file path> <include keychain items: yes no>
-    Exports only the user profiles.

-    If the last parameter is yes, it will include the items from the keychain.

-Usage: networksetup -export8021xLoginProfiles <service name> <file path> <include keychain items: yes no>
-    Exports only the loginwindow profiles for the specified service.

-    If the last parameter is yes, it will include the items from the keychain.

-Usage: networksetup -export8021xSystemProfile <service name> <file path> <include keychain items: yes no>
-    Exports only the system profile for the specified service.

-    If the last parameter is yes, it will include the items from the keychain.

-Usage: networksetup -settlsidentityonsystemprofile <service name> <file path> <passphrase>
-    Sets the TLS identity on the system profile for the specified service.

-    The identity must be a pkcs12 file.

-Usage: networksetup -settlsidentityonuserprofile <profile name> <file path> <passphrase>
-    Sets the TLS identity on the specified user profile.

-    The identity must be a pkcs12 file.

-Usage: networksetup -deletesystemprofile <service name>
-    Deletes the system profile for the specified service.

-Usage: networksetup -deleteloginprofile <service name> <profile name>
-    Deletes the specified loginwindow profile for the specified service.

-Usage: networksetup -deleteuserprofile <profile name>
-    Deletes the specified user profile.

 Usage: networksetup -version
     Display version of networksetup tool.